Sayeret Matkal is Israel’s most elite special operations unit. It has been setting special operations standards since its creation.

-The Sayeret Matkal (General Staff Reconnaissance Unit) is the principal SOF unit for Israel.
-Sayeret Matkal is also tasked with counter terrorism and hostage rescue beyond Israel’s borders.
-The unit is modeled after the British SAS.
-In the IDF it is known as “the Unit.”
+The Sayeret Matkal (General Staff Reconnaissance Unit) is the principal SOF unit of Israel.
+Within the Israel Defense Forces (IDF) it is known simply as “the Unit.”

-The Israeli Army’s Sayeret Matkal (General Staff Commando Unit) began life in 1957 as part of Aman (Military Intelligence Unit 154), designed to operate deep behind enemy lines.
-Masters of disguise, they originally consisted of Jews who spoke Arabic as a native language along with paratroopers, intelligence personnel and other experienced hands from the military.
+Sayeret Matkal began life in 1957 as part of Aman (Military Intelligence Unit 154).
+It was designed to operate deep behind enemy lines.
+Masters of disguise, its soldiers originally consisted of Jews who spoke Arabic as their native language.
+They were joined by paratroopers, intelligence personnel, and other experienced hands from the military.
 The unit is modeled after the British SAS and adopted the British Special Air service motto of “Who Dares Wins.”

-Another notable operation occurred in 1988, when the Unit dispatched P.L.O terrorist mastermind Abu Jihad after uncovering a plot to kidnap soldiers in the Israeli Defense Ministry.
-In the dead of night, the strike team eliminated Jihad’s guards and entered his bedroom, shooting him dozens of times as he roused from sleep before making their getaway.
+Another notable operation occurred in 1988 when the Unit dispatched PLO terrorist mastermind Abu Jihad after uncovering a plot to kidnap soldiers from the Israeli Defense Ministry.
+In the dead of night, the strike team eliminated Jihad’s guards and entered his bedroom, shooting him dozens of times, as he roused from sleep, before making their getaway.
 It was near this time that the Unit was first acknowledged to the world by Israel.

-The final four days are the infamous 120 kilometer “Beret March” across harsh terrain.
-This brings all who complete the final exercise to the mountain fortress of Masada. to be greeted by cheering veterans of the unit, as well as receiving a visit by helicopter from the Chief of Staff.
+The final four days are the infamous 120 kilometers “Beret March” across harsh terrain.
+Those who pass through training are brought to the mountain fortress of Masada.
+There, they are greeted by cheering veterans of the unit and receive a helicopter visit from the Israeli Chief of Staff.